 - Simply Nothing You Can Do

 The three-song H.A.M.
-EP was followed a trip by Wang to Korea in which she collaborated with several Korean musicians (Command Freaks, EunJee Shim (심은지), Coach & Sendo, and Deez) and Japanese producer Manabu Marutani (丸谷マナブ).
-The title, reportedly, was an acronym for “Happy Accessible Music,” which if taken literally might give the impression that Wang gone full K-pop.
+EP was followed by a trip by Wang to Korea in which she collaborated with several Korean musicians (Command Freaks, EunJee Shim (심은지), Coach & Sendo, and Deez) and Japanese producer Manabu Marutani (丸谷マナブ).
+The title, reportedly, was an acronym for “Happy Accessible Music,” which if taken literally might give the impression that Wang gone full K-pop… but hte lyrics are a bit demented.
 I suspect that there’s again a double meaning.
 In English, “ham” is the commonly used shorthand for “hamfatter,” a term which according to Merriam-Webster refers to “a showy performer” or, especially “an actor performing in an exaggerated theatrical style.”
-Whilst Wang’s happy music might not be especially accessible, she does have a bit of the ham in her.
+Whilst Wang’s happy music might not be especially accessible, she does seem to have more than a bit of the ham in her.

 - Teenage Girl Patrol